Ceelog/phpdoc-en/src/ref/network.md

 `hostname`
 The Internet host name.

-`mxhosts`
+`hosts`
-A list of the MX records found is placed into the array `mxhosts`.
+A list of the MX records found is placed into the array `hosts`.

-`weight`
+`weights`
-If the `weight` array is given, it will be filled with the weight information gathered.
+If the `weights` array is given, it will be filled with the weight information gathered.

 ### Return Values